“As soon as we pay attention to our breath, as we breathe in, these three things—body, breath, and mind—come together.”

 – S.N.
 Goenka

-Have you ever thought about how our mind and the rest of our body interact with each other on a daily basis?
+Have you ever wondered how your mind and body interact with each other on a daily basis?

-Biology classes in school aside, I certainly hadn’t thought about it until I attended my first Vipassanā course.
-As articulated eloquently by Jay Shetty in this brilliant video, the only thing that stays with us from the moment we’re born until the moment we die is our breath — and every emotion in life is experienced with a change in our breath!
+Biology classes in school aside, I certainly hadn’t thought about it until I attended my first Vipassanā retreat.
+As articulated by Jay Shetty, the only thing that stays with us from the moment we’re born until the moment we die is our breath — and every emotion in life is experienced with a change in our breath!

-The sensations we feel during the course of meditation may be positive or negative, but the idea is to observe them for what they are and not how we’d like them to be.
+The sensations we feel may be painful or pleasurable, but the idea is to observe them for what they are and not how we’d like them to be.

 Changing the Habit Patterns of the Mind